lTheMightyMl/Jozve/Jozve.md

  - the optimal set is convex
  - if the objective function is _strictly_ convex, then the problem has at most one optimal point

-which the first property is the key point that enable us to tackle the problem
+which the first property is the key point that enable us to tackle

 # 4